Rouhani defends cabinet choices as Iran parliament starts debate

 In his speech on Monday, Rouhani said the oil ministry required “active diplomacy” and endorsed Zanganeh for the post.

-Western sanctions imposed over Iran’s disputed nuclear programme have halved Tehran’s oil exports since 2011, and its aging oil fields need crucial upkeep.
+Western sanctions imposed over Iran’s disputed nuclear program have halved Tehran’s oil exports since 2011, and its aging oil fields need crucial upkeep.

 In addition to repairing Iran’s economy, Rouhani has pledged to improve Iran’s image abroad, tarnished by Ahmadinejad’s statements against Israel and questioning of the Holocaust.